Census Dots

 Native American/Other

-Of the 675 places in Georgia, Forest Park is the 58th most populous.
+Forest Park is ranked the 59th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Forest Park was ranked the 58th most populous place in the 2020 Census.

 Forest Park's White Population